canneltigrou/LedScreenProjectSEVRI/README.md

 # LedScreenProjectSEVRI
 *a project with SEVRI, to diplay smileys on a LED display.*
+** PLEASE, BE AWARE THAT THIS REPO IS IN PROGRESS.
+It doesn't work yet.
+Thanks **

 The project was in majority made withe an huhe help of Michael VO, for SEVRI.
 We use a Raspberry Pie, with AdaFruit to link the raspberry to a LED Display.